How much does timber flooring cost in NZ? Complete 2026 price guide

 Why does herringbone installation cost more?

 Herringbone and chevron installation requires a specialist installer, more complex setting-out (establishing the centre-point and working lines), continuous angle cuts, and careful management of the pattern across the full room.
 Installation costs $120–$150/m² +GST compared to $85–$110/m² +GST for straight-lay glue-down.
-Herringbone also requires 15% wastage rather than 10% for straight lay.
-The supply price of the timber itself is typically the same as the plank equivalent — the premium is entirely in the installation.
+Herringbone also typically needs around 15% wastage rather than 10% for straight lay.
+The supply price of the timber itself is typically the same as the plank equivalent, the premium is entirely in the installation.

 What is the difference between herringbone and chevron flooring?